 The early riser that used to be

-Of course the habit didn’t just go away, it was replaced by a new habit.
+Of course, the habit didn’t just go away, it was replaced by a new habit.
 The habit of sleeping in, which I say is the cousin of being lazy.
-Since then I have been in a viscous cycle of trying to get back to waking up early Doing it for a little while, only to fail miserably while growing increasingly frustrated.
+Since then I have been in a vicious cycle of trying to get back to waking up early, doing it for a little while, only to fail miserably while growing increasingly frustrated.

 Have you found yourself in a cycle similar?
 Does it even matter if you wake up early or late?

 What happens when you wake up early

 I recently confessed to stealing from my wife and kids.
 One of the main reasons this happened was I was always short on time, or running behind due to not rising early.
 When you wake up early, you get a head start on the day.
 You can accomplish a lot before your family, or anybody else wakes up.

 Rising early is the surest way to get more time out of each day.
 The early morning is also the most peaceful.
 It is the best time to clear your mind and fill your mind with Scripture, encouraging books, or inspiring music.
 Something to point your mind, body, and emotion in the direction of your ideal day.

 Want success?
 Do what successful people do